 9. Renewed focus on sustainability.

-The Covid-19 pandemic has intensified pressure on organisations to become truly sustainable and deliver financial value with social and environmental impact to benefit all stakeholders.
+The Covid-19 pandemic intensified pressure on organisations to become truly sustainable and deliver financial value with social and environmental impact to benefit all stakeholders.
+In a post-pandemic world, this trend has stayed strong.
 Consumers and governments alike are moving increasingly towards renewable energy, acceptable environmental practices, and long-term sustainable practices.